Why Trust This LearnDash Review?

-In addition, there’s support for most any type of content or media.
+In addition, there's support for almost any type of content or media.
 You can add in videos, audio, text-based content, links to PDF files, etc …

 You can change the text headings in one place and have it updated everywhere.
 You can change the text ‘lesson' to ‘module' if that suits your course better.

 When you build out your course, lessons, topics, and quizzes, you can enable progressive learning which means the learner will need to go through them all in the order you presented them.
 Otherwise, they won't be able to access the next piece of content or take the next quiz.
 They will need to click on the Mark as Complete button to keep going.

 You can easily disable this on a course-by-course basis if you need to, but it's a nice feature to have as an option.